 - 1 cups cheddar cheese, shredded

-- 5 to 10 oz fresh chopped spinach (original recipe calls for 5 oz frozen broccoli or spinach, defrosted)
+- 5 to 10 oz fresh chopped spinach or kale (original recipe calls for 5 oz frozen broccoli or spinach, defrosted)

-- Optional, but highly recommended: a large tomato, sliced (not in original recipe)
+- 1 or 2 large tomato, sliced (optional, but highly recommended; not in original recipe)

 - Preheat oven to 350 degrees.